If you’re looking to get your forklift license, now is a great time.

 It depends on the employer.
 Unsatisfying, we know.

-It’s common that companies will want at least some general warehousing experience.
-But there are others who will hire and train candidates without any experience whatsoever.
+Commonly, companies will want at least some general warehousing experience.
+But others will hire and train candidates without any experience whatsoever.

-If it’s a company that you really want to work for, you may want to try to get hired on the warehouse floor and work your way up to forklift operator.
+If it’s a company that you want to work for, you may want to try to get hired on the warehouse floor and work your way up to the forklift operator.

-Another option is to apply for a “hybrid” job, like we discussed.
-These tend to be more flexible with their driving experience requirements than jobs where you’ll only be driving a forklift.
+Another option is to apply for a “hybrid” job, as we discussed.
+These tend to be more flexible with their driving experience requirements than jobs where you’ll only drive a forklift.
 Then, once you’ve acquired that initial experience, you can move on to a strict driving job.

 Finding opportunities and applying